Click the link to jump to the section you are interested in.

 The amount of fluoride in many drinking water supplies is changed to a level to help reduce tooth decay and promote good oral health.
 Research studies have shown that water fluoridation is safe, effective and the best way to improve oral health in a community.

-Infection Control in Dental Practices and Regulatory Response
+Infection Control in Dental Practice and Regulatory Response

 The Department of Public Health is authorized under Connecticut General Statutes, 19a‐14(10)(11) to investigate complaints against health care practitioners.
 The Dental Practice Act which is defined in Chapter 379 of the Connecticut General Statutes allows the Department and the Board to seek disciplinary action under Section 20‐114 for “incompetence or negligent conduct toward a patient”.